andyprickett/bloccit/README.md

-# Talkit
+# Topiccit

 #### Full-stack web application modelled after Reddit that allows users to create Topics, Posts, Comments, and both Favorite and Upvote/Downvote Posts.

 ## Features
 * Public Topics, Posts, and Comments available to be read by any user/visitor.
-* Signed-in user accounts allow creation, updating, and deleting of Posts and Comments, and Voting.
+* Signed-in user accounts allow creation, updating, and deleting of Posts and Comments, and Favoriting/Voting.
-* Signed-in "Premium" users can create private wikis, and share collaboration on them with other users (including "Standard" users).
+* Signed-in "admin" users can create Topics.
-* Private wikis are not exposed to public viewing, or non-collaborator "Standard" users.
-* Wikis can be written in markdown syntax and will render properly.
-* User Signup produces a welcome email to the user.
-* Upgrading to a "Premium" account handled by a pay system.
-* Downgrading user accounts to "Standard" available, and user's private wikis (if any) returned to being pubic.
+* Signed-in user profile lists Posts, Comments, and Favorites of user.

 ## Technologies
 * Node backend with Express framework.